Heinrich Altvater: International career

 Heinrich Altvater played one friendly match for his nation of Germany.

-On 26 March 1922 Heinrich Altvater played his only match for Germany and was against Switzerland and was hosted at Stadion am Riederwal in Frankfurt.
-Officiated by Willem Boas of Rotterdam.
+On 26 March 1922 Heinrich Altvater played his only match for Germany.
+The match was against Switzerland, hosted at Stadion am Riederwal in Frankfurt.
+The match was officiated by Willem Boas of Rotterdam.
 Heinrich Altvater made the starting eleven, playing in left wing.
 Despite a 2-0 lead after 90 minutes, the match ended 2-2.
-The match recorded an estimated 35000 number of spectators.
+The match recorded an estimated 35,000 spectators.